prashant-demo110/Automatic_Semantic_Versioning/README.md

 # Automatic_Semantic_Versioning
 Adding Lines
-Adding Some more Lines for Minor changes
+Adding Some more Lines for Minor changes..